giantswarm/docs/src/content/platform-overview/web-interface/organizations/access-control/index.md

 - **Roles and cluster roles are read-only.** It is currently not possible to add new roles or cluster roles via the web user interface.

-  As an admin user of the Management API, you can add roles or cluster roles directly, e. g using `kubectl create role` and `kubectl create clusterrole`.
+  As an admin user of the Management API, you can add roles or cluster roles directly, e.g. using `kubectl create role` and `kubectl create clusterrole`.
 Make sure to add the label `ui.giantswarm.io/display` with the string value `"true"` in order to get the role listed in the access control UI.

 ## Related